mfobbsie/PythonToDoApplication/README.md

-# Python To Do Application

-## Author
-Mary Fobbs‑Guillory

-## Table of Contents
-- Introduction
-- Features
-- Prerequisites
-- Installation
-- Usage
-- Collaborators
-- Screenshots

-## Introduction
-The Python To Do Application is a simple command‑line program built with the Click library.
-It provides a personalized greeting and an interactive menu that allows users to add, view, and delete tasks.
-The application includes basic error handling to keep the experience smooth and clear, and it runs entirely in the terminal.

-## Features
-- Personalized greeting using Click prompts
-- Interactive menu with four options
-- Add tasks to an in‑memory list
-- View all tasks with numbered formatting
-- Delete tasks by selecting a task number
-- Error handling for invalid menu choices and invalid task numbers
-- Organized into helper functions for readability and structure

-## Prerequisites
-- Python 3.x
-- Click library (`pip install click`)
-- Terminal or command prompt

-## Installation
+# 🌿 Python To‑Do Application
+Author: Mary Fobbs‑Guillory

+A gentle, energy‑aware command‑line productivity tool built with Python and Click.

+## 📘 Table of Contents
+Introduction

+Features

+Prerequisites

+Installation

+Usage

+Screenshots

+Collaborators

+## 🌱 Introduction
+The Python To‑Do Application is a warm, human‑centered command‑line tool designed to help users manage tasks in a way that aligns with their energy, mood, and intentions.
+Built with the Click library, it offers a guided, conversational experience with personalized greetings, energy‑based task recommendations, daily reflections, and streak tracking.

+This project began as a simple CLI and has grown into a thoughtful, introspective productivity companion.

+## ✨ Features
+### 🧭 Core Task Management
+Add tasks with energy level + desired emotional outcome

+View tasks in a clean, numbered list

+Delete tasks by selecting their number

+### 🔮 Smart Recommendations
+Suggest tasks based on:

+Current energy level (low, mid, high)

+Desired emotional outcome (rested, productive, inspired)

+### 🌙 Daily Reflection
+Log what you completed

+Describe how it felt

+Set one intention for tomorrow

+Automatically tracks consistency

+### 🔥 Streak Tracking
+See how many days in a row you’ve completed tasks

+View your last three reflections

+Encouraging, supportive tone throughout

+### 🌿 Thoughtful UX
+Personalized greeting

+Warm, grounded language

+Clear error handling

+Organized helper functions for readability

+## 🧩 Prerequisites
+Python 3.x

+Click library

+Code
+pip install click
+Terminal or command prompt

+## 📦 Installation
 Clone the repository and set up the project:

 bash
 git clone https://github.com/mfobbsie/PythonToDoApplication.git
 cd PythonToDoApplication
+python3 -m venv .venv
+source .venv/bin/activate
 pip install click
-python todo.py
+python3 ToDo.py
-Usage
+## ▶️ Usage
 After launching the program:

-Enter your name when prompted.
+Enter your name when prompted

 Choose from the menu options: